philippe-ostiguy/PyBacktesting/README.md

 ![test](https://github.com/philos123/PyBacktesting/blob/master/images/artificial-intelligence.png)

-# Using the Elliott Wave Theory to forecast the financial markets and optimize with a genetic algorithm
+# [WIP] Using the Elliott Wave Theory to forecast the financial markets and optimize with a genetic algorithm

 Hi!

 My name is Philippe.
 In this project, I'm modeling the Elliott Wave Theory to forecast the financial markets.
+There is no real technique at the moment to model the Elliott Wave Theory as it is difficult to model and can be highly subjective.

+WRITE THE SUMMARY HERE

+To find about this project, just scroll down

-To see the list of the hyperparameters and parameters to optimize, go in this [file :](https://github.com/philos123/PyBacktesting/blob/master/initialize.py)
+To see the list of the hyperparameters and parameters to optimize, go to this [file](https://github.com/philos123/PyBacktesting/blob/master/initialize.py)

 For questions or comments, please feel free to reach out on [LinkedIn](https://www.linkedin.com/in/philippe-ostiguy/?locale=en_US)

-[WIP] Library to find trend (using regression analysis and Mann-Kendall), then buy/sell setback using Fibonacci retracements and extension

 1- A clear explanation of the problem your're trying to solve and why it's important<br />
 2- A summary of your data cleaning and exploration. including visualizations<br />